juniper-automation/my-first-python-project/README.md

 Receiving objects: 100% (37/37), 27.93 KiB | 357.00 KiB/s, done.
 Resolving deltas: 100% (6/6), done.
 ```

-I went into the my-first-python-project directory and made a new branch called:  my-readme-update
+Then I went into the directory containing my first Python project and created a new branch called: my-readme-update.

 ```sh
  ~/Documents/GIT